-In fact, it can do a lot of things including, but not limited to, optimize and maintenance of databases.
+In fact, it can do a lot of things including, but not limited to, optimization and maintenance of databases.

-There are many Relational databases like MySQL Database, Oracle, MS-SQL Server, Sybase, etc use SQL
+In reality, there are many Relational databases like MySQL Database, Oracle, MS-SQL Server, Sybase, etc use SQL as their foundation.

-Database Management System (DBMS) is a collection of programs which enables its users to create the database, access the database, manipulate data, reporting/representation of data.
-Best for developing .NET based software with a dynamic data flow.
+Database Management System (DBMS) is a collection of programs that enable their users to create and access the database, manipulate data, and help with the reporting/representation of data.
+DBMS is best used for developing .NET based software with a dynamic data flow.

-According to ANSI (American National Standards Institute), it is the standard language for relational database management systems and given below is an example of dynamic data-driven websites in which database tier is one the key component.
+According to ANSI (American National Standards Institute), it is the standard language for relational database management systems.
+Given below is an example of dynamic data-driven websites in which the database tier is one of the key components.

 The database is a collection of objects such as table, view, stored procedure, function, trigger, etc.

-As per the MSDN definition tables are database objects that contain all the data in a database.
-In tables, data is logically organized in a row-and-column format similar to a spreadsheet.
+As per the MSDN definition, tables are database objects that contain all the data in a database.
+In the tables, data is logically organized in a row-and-column format similar to a spreadsheet.
 Each row represents a unique record, and each column represents a field in the record.
-Tables are further divided into categories like Partitioned Tables, Temporary Tables, System Tables and Wide Tables.
+Tables are further divided into categories like Partitioned Tables, Temporary Tables, System Tables, and Wide Tables.

-Its a virtual table means its content is defined by a query which is return at the time of its creation.
+View is a virtual table, and its content is defined by a query that is returned at the time of its creation.
 Views are further divided into three categories like Indexed, Partitioned, System

-A stored procedure in SQL Server is a group of one or more Transact-SQL statements or a reference to a Microsoft .NET Framework common runtime language (CLR) method and its a pre-complied object which means its faster in performance because it doesn’t need create execution plan every time because it stores its execution plan of first time and use it again and again until you modify its definition.
+A stored procedure in SQL Server is a group of one or more Transact-SQL statements or a reference to a Microsoft .NET Framework common runtime language (CLR) method and its a pre-compiled object which means its faster in performance because it doesn’t need to create an execution plan every time because it stores its execution plan of first time and uses it again and again until you modify its definition.

-SQL Server functions are routines that maybe or maybe not accept parameters, perform an action, such as a complex calculation, and return the result of that action as a value.
+SQL Server functions are routines that do or do not accept parameters, perform an action, such as a complex calculation and return the result of that action as a value.
 The return value can either be a single scalar value or a result set.